Huanan Seafood Wholesale Market: WHO investigation and later assessments (2021–2023)

 On 14 March, the international group of researchers presented a preliminary analysis at a meeting of the World Health Organization's Scientific Advisory Group for Origins of Novel Pathogens, at which, several of the Chinese researchers were present.
 Shortly afterwards, changes in the status of the preprint suggested that it is now under review for print publication.
 The international research team welcomed the move and hoped the Chinese team's paper would be revised to include the full genetic data, saying they would also be publishing an analysis and hoped that, as scientists, they would work together on the issues.

 The New York Times was not able to reach the Chinese scientists for comment by 16 March, but George Gao, the former head of the CCDC and lead author on the February 2022 preprint, told Science that there was "nothing new" in the raw data, and refused to answer questions about why his research team had removed it from the database.
 On 17 March, the WHO director-general said that the data should have been shared three years earlier, and called on China to be more transparent in its data-sharing.
 Maria Van Kerkhove, the WHO's COVID-19 technical lead, called for this data to be made public immediately.

 Responses

 Closure

 On 1 January 2020, in response to the initial outbreak of the pneumonia cluster, the health authorities closed the market to conduct investigations, clean, and disinfect the location.

 Ban on wild animal trade

-Chinese environmentalists, researchers, and state media have called for stricter regulation of exotic animal trade in wet markets.
+Chinese environmentalists, researchers, and state media have called for stricter regulation of exotic animal trade in markets.
 Several Chinese scientists have called for bans on wildlife trade since 2003.

 On 22 January 2020, a ban on the sale of all wild animal products in Wuhan was announced.
 In May 2020, the city banned eating wild animals and limited hunting and breeding of wild animals.

 On 24 February 2020, the Chinese government announced that the trade and consumption of wild animals would be banned throughout China, amidst mounting domestic criticism of the industry.
 However, the ban does not cover the consumption of wild animal products in traditional Chinese medicine, according to The New York Times.